DataBiosphere/toil/docs/architecture.rst

         If the job defines successor jobs the worker may choose to immediately run them (see `Job Chaining`_ below).
     * the batch-system:
         Responsible for scheduling the jobs given to it by the leader, creating a worker command for each job.
-The batch-system is defined by the abstract class :class:`toil.batchSystems.abstractBatchSystem.AbstractBatchSystem`.
-Toil uses multiple existing
+The batch-system is defined by the :class:`~toil.batchSystems.abstractBatchSystem.AbstractBatchSystem` class.
-        batch systems to schedule jobs, including Apache Mesos, GridEngine and a multi-process single node implementation that allows workflows to be run without any of these frameworks.
+        Toil uses multiple existing batch systems to schedule jobs, including Apache Mesos, GridEngine and a multi-process single node implementation that allows workflows to be run without any of these frameworks.
 Toil can therefore fairly easily be made to run a workflow using an existing cluster.
     * the node provisioner:
         Creates worker nodes in which the batch system schedules workers.
-This is currently being developed.
-It is defined by the abstract class :class:`toil.provisioners.abstractProvisioner.AbstractProvisioner`.
+        It is defined by the :class:`~toil.provisioners.abstractProvisioner.AbstractProvisioner`
+        class.
     * the statistics and logging monitor:
         Monitors logging and statistics produced by the workers and reports them.
 Uses the job-store to gather this information.